A brief history of the Dvaravati, the first civilization of ancient Thailand who built massive brick ruins and introduced Buddhism to the region.

 During the era the Mon-Dvaravati were settling Thailand, it’s important to note that the central region of Thailand had a much different geography than the present day.
 Today, the Bangkok Metropolitan Region is the most highly populated region of the country, containing ~15 million people, about 20% of the country’s population.

-These cities sprung up surrounding the region’s low-lying and fertile river deltas.
-However, 1500 years ago, these deltas where cities such as Bangkok, and even Thailand’s historic capital Ayutthaya stand, did not exist.
+The cities thatt make p this metro area sprung up surrounding the region’s low-lying and fertile river deltas.
+However, 1500 years ago, these deltas where cities such as Bangkok, Nonthaburi, and even Thailand’s historic capital Ayutthaya stand, did not exist.
 Instead, the coastline went much further inland, placing cities such as Lopburi, Ratchaburi, and Saraburi on or near the coast.

-It is odd to consider today, but most of these ancient cities that are sevral hours away from Bangkok now were once on the ancient Thai coastline.
+It is odd to consider today, but most of these ancient cities that are several hours away from Bangkok now were once on the ancient Thai coastline.

 Pre-Mon Ruins in Thailand